 Broomhill Junior School prides itself on being a fully inclusive school; a place where all children can grow and develop.
 We make it our duty to ensure that, regardless of barriers to learning, all children feel an active member of our school community.
 We strive to raise the attainment of all our children whether they have special educational needs (SEND), English as an additional language (EAL), children who are entitled to free school meals (FSM), children of minority heritage or children we would say are most able.

 We believe that every child is entitled to be treated fairly and treated equitably with consideration, courtesy and respect.
 With this in mind we have a flexible approach to ensure that we can meet the needs of the children who attend our school to ensure they have the best opportunity to succeed regardless of their race, gender, ethnicity, religion or ability.
+Many children attending our school have different needs and we have various means to support these needs including: interventions, nurture groups, a specialist pastoral team, a specialist class and constant training for all staff to ensure needs can be met.
 Our inclusive culture and nurturing approach allows our children to take risks in their learning.
 We treat children as individuals and as a result, children make progress academically, socially and emotionally.

 Special Educational Needs and Disability (SEND)